MUSSLES/sspipeline/README.md

 You can check your pipeline installation by running `sspipeline --help`.

-## Code Examples
+## Examples & Usage

-Before you run the following, make sure that you have the SSPipeline installed (see the [Installation](#installation) section above).
+Before you take a look at the examples, make sure that you have the pipeline installed (see the [Installation](#installation) section above).

 ### Pre-Setup Examples

+These examples were put together to show you what the output of the pipeline looks like.
+To run them:

 ```sh
 # move to the example directory